diegopacheco/diegopacheco-architecture-library/src/philosofy/DOING_HARD_THINGS.md

 The best things in software are HARD:
 * Doing the right design
 * Keeping discipline to write tests and have high diversity and coverage
-* Calling out and teaching team members with poor practices and wrong beliefs.
+* Calling out and teaching team members about poor practices and wrong beliefs.
 * Pushing back poorly written tickets and requirements
 * Saying NO to "false shortcuts" (that lead to anti-patterns and tech debt)
-* Doing the right things everyday (invisible ant work)
+* Doing the right things every day (invisible ant work)

 Perhaps the most difficult thing ever is dealing with monoliths and distributed monoliths.
 Modernization requires a very specific and disciplined approach that is hard to do right.
 It requires patience, persistence, and a lot of hard work.